 Some questions on the kits too:

 I found out that Acedemy makes a kit of the B-25G as well. (reboxed AM kit) Are all the parts to build a B-25 with glass nose included like in the old AM kit?

 I hope someone takes the time to answer all my (stupid) questions.

-"If you want to send your sweetheart a picture of you flying your plane, you want to fly the Mustang.
+"If you want to send your sweetheart a picture of you in your plane, you want to fly a Mustang.

-If you want to fly a combat mission and come back in one piece, you want to fly the Thunderbolt"
+If you want to fly a combat mission and come back in one piece, you want to fly a Thunderbolt"

 From what I've gathered, the Revell kit is actually quite nice, and probably one of the best.
 This is one of the few vintage bomber big birds from the Revell the collection that I actually do not have in the collection, so I can't speak for certain, but I have seen some of them built up very well.
 As far as nose art, if you're looking for cool designs, there's a company that sells a lot of their stuff through spruebrothers.com that has some awesome vintage bomber decal sets that include nice nose arts.
 I can't recall the name, but if you go onto SB and do a search for B-25 decals, you're sure to find them.
 They also do tons of cool work for the B-17's and 24's as well.
 I picked up one of their sheets for the 17G, which I hope to get finished one day.

 You'll hear some people say that the molds are old for the Revell big bombers, but to me that says a lot to still be around making money these days.
 They're great looking planes.

 Thank you very much!